tigerbeetle/tigerbeetle/docs/DESIGN.md

 * We use the terms `credit` and `debit` instead of "payable" or "receivable" since the meaning of a credit balance depends on whether the account is an asset or liability or equity, income or expense.
 * A `posted` amount refers to an amount posted by a transfer.
-* A `pending` amount refers to an inflight amount yet-to-be-posted by a two-phase transfer only, where the transfer is still pending, and where the transfer timeout has not yet fired.
+* A `pending` amount refers to an inflight amount yet-to-be-posted by a two-phase transfer only, where the transfer is still pending, and the transfer timeout has not yet been fired.
 In other words, the transfer amount has been reserved in the pending account balance (to avoid double-spending) but not yet posted to the posted balance.
 The reserved amount will rollback if the transfer ultimately fails.
-By default, transfers post automatically, but being able to reserve the amount as pending and then post the amount only later can sometimes be convenient, for example when switching credit card payments.
+By default, transfers post automatically, but being able to reserve the amount as pending and then post the amount only later can sometimes be convenient, for example, when switching credit card payments.
-* The debit balance of an account is given by adding `debits_posted` plus `debits_pending`.
-Likewise for the credit balance of an account.
+* The debit balance of an account is given by adding `debits_posted` plus `debits_pending`, likewise, for the credit balance of an account.
 * The total balance of an account can be derived by subtracting the total credit balance from the total debit balance.
-* We keep both sides of the ledger (debit and credit) separate to avoid dealing with signed numbers, and to preserve more information about the nature of an account.
+* We keep both sides of the ledger (debit and credit) separate to avoid having to deal with signed numbers and to preserve more information about the nature of an account.
 For example, two accounts could have the same balance of 0, but one account could have 1,000,000 units on both sides of the ledger, whereas another account could have 1 unit on both sides, both balancing out to 0.
-* Once created, an account may be changed only through transfer events, to keep an immutable paper trail for auditing.
+* Once created, an account may be changed only through transfer events to keep an immutable paper trail for auditing.

 ```
            create_account {